learn-co-curriculum/java-this-reference/README.md

 However, we usually  omit `this`  inside instance methods and rely on the compiler to add it.
-The only time we need to explicitly use `this` is when the  method contains a parameter or local variable with the same name as an instance variable, which is a situation we'll encounter when we define constructor methods.
+The only time we need to explicitly reference `this` is when the  method contains a parameter or local variable with the same name as an instance variable, which is a situation we'll encounter when we define constructor methods.

+## Implicit Parameter

+The variable `this` is referred to as an *implicit parameter* because the instance method does not *explicitly* declare it as a parameter.
+An implicit parameter is not defined as part of the method signature, but it is implied by the class declaring an instance method (i.e. a non-static method).

+Since Java uses `this` as a keyword for the implicit parameter's name, we can't define a variable named `this`.
+We also can't assign `this` a value since that is done automatically when an instance method is called.

 ## Debugging Instance Methods  (Code Along)